Metastable Reverse-Phase Droplets within Ordered Phases: Renormalization-Group Calculation of Field and Temperature Dependence of Limiting Size: Results: Calculated Hysteresis Loops

 Our current calculation can also readily be adapted to a hysteresis loop calculation.
 Hysteresis loops occurs in systems composed of finite microdomains.
 As the magnetization measurements/calculations are made, the system carries a memory of the previous measurement/calculation.
 In the present case, this is accomplished by keeping down-pinned boundary spins as the system is scanned in the increasing $H$ direction and conversely up-pinned boundary spins as the system is scanned in the decreasing $H$ direction.

 Thus, hysteresis loops at temperature $J^{-1} = 5$, for differently sized systems, are shown in Fig. 6.
 The loops get narrower as the system size grows, leading to a single discontinuity of the first-order phase transition of the infinite (thermodynamic limit) system.
-The inset shows the hysteresis loop area as a function of droplet size.
-A maximum loop area is reached at zero temperature.
+The inset shows the hysteresis loop area as a function of system size.
+A maximum loop area is reached when extrapolated to vanishing system size.

-Hysteresis loops at system size $L = 64$, for different temperatures, are shown in Fig. 8.
+Hysteresis loops at system size $L = 32$, for different temperatures, are shown in Fig. 7.
 The loops get narrower as temperature increases, as the spin-spin correlations and specifically the correlations to the "memory" spins (in this case the boundary spins) decreases.
 The inset shows the loop area as a function of temperature.
 The loop area diverges as zero temperature is approached.